Yearnsmith/listr/README.md

 ## R10 Design help documentation which includes a set of instructions which accurately describe how to use and install the application.

-## Lister
+## Listr

-Thank you for using Lister.
-Lister makes it easy to manage lists via a command-line interface.
+Thank you for using Listr.
+Listr makes it easy to manage lists via a command-line interface.

 ### Getting Started

-#### Installing Lister
+#### Installing Listr

-Installing Lister is as simple as running the script...
+Installing Listr is as simple as running the script...

 **To run the script:**

 1. Open Terminal
-2. `cd` to Lister's Directory
+2. `cd` to Listr's Directory
 3. Type `./run-lister.sh`

-**To "install" Lister**
+**To "install" Listr**

-Add an alias in your .bashrc pointing to Lister's file.
+Add an alias in your .bashrc pointing to Listr's file.
 This is different in each system.

 ***OR**

 **NOTE: The following method creates files in your home directory, and /usr/local/bin.**

 1. Open Terminal
-2. `cd` to Lister's Directory
+2. `cd` to Listr's Directory
 3. Type `sudo ./install-lister.sh`

-**Lister requires the following dependencies:**
+**Listr requires the following dependencies:**

 - A Terminal *(Bash, GNOME Terminal, WSL, etc.)*
 - Ruby
 - Ruby Gems

-**Lister will install the following dependencies:**
+**Listr will install the following dependencies:**

 - Psych
 - tty-prompt